Back to Tips

 • Apotheosis (2 energy, Rare Skill): Upgrade ALL cards in your deck for the rest of combat.
 Exhaust.
 Every card in your hand, draw pile, discard pile, and exhaust pile becomes its upgraded version.
 In a 25-card deck, this is equivalent to 25 Smith actions compressed into one card play.
 Apotheosis is strongest when bought early (Act 1-2) so you benefit from upgrades across more fights.
 Upgraded Apotheosis costs 1 energy instead of 2.

-• Master of Strategy (0 energy, Rare Skill): Draw 3 cards.
+• (0 energy, Rare Skill): Draw 3 cards.
 Exhaust.
 Three cards for zero energy is the best draw-to-cost ratio of any single card.
 The Exhaust means you only get it once per combat, but that one use often enables a game-winning turn.

-• Hand of Greed (2 energy, Rare Attack): Deal 20 damage (25 upgraded).
+• (2 energy, Rare Attack): Deal 20 damage (25 upgraded).
 If this kills the target, gain 20 gold (25 upgraded).
-In Act 1, Hand of Greed often one-shots small enemies and funds your next shop visit.
+In Act 1, often one-shots small enemies and funds your next shop visit.
 The gold generation compounds across an entire run.

 A-tier colorless cards: strong utility picks